-12.4.5 Resource Request 2.0
+12.3.1.E Resource Request 2.0

 Following are several different types of -L resource requests.
-The examples show how to use the syntax to be able to have resources allocated which can best fit your job needs.
+The examples show how to use the syntax to be able to have resources allocated that can best fit your job needs.

-12.4.6 Single Resource Request With Two Tasks and Default settings
+12.3.1.F Single Resource Request with Two Tasks and Default Settings